 Employer: NVIDIA (formerly Mental Images)

-- High-Quality Interactive Renderer: Design and development of an OpenGL-based interactive renderer that included high-quality, real-time effects such as Screen Space Ambient Occlusion (SSAO), built on the MetaSL shading language.
+- Interactive Renderer: Developed an OpenGL-based interactive renderer with real-time effects (SSAO and others), built on the MetaSL shading language.

-- iray Preview Engine: Development of the high-performance OpenGL-based preview renderer for the physically-based iray engine.
-The technical challenge was to match the visual output of iray, while maintaining interactive frame rates.
+- iray Preview Engine: Built the OpenGL preview renderer for the physically-based iray engine.
+The challenge was approximating iray's output at interactive frame rates.

-- Cross-Platform GPU Systems: Design and implementation of a critical, cross-platform system for the automatic detection and enumeration of available GPUs on Windows, Linux, and Mac OS X.
+- Cross-Platform GPU Detection: Implemented a cross-platform system for detecting and enumerating available GPUs on Windows, Linux, and Mac OS X.

-This work was crucial for delivering the interactive, "instant-on" user experience for a computationally intensive rendering platform.
-Its impact is documented in archival industry articles:
+This work provided the interactive preview experience for a computationally intensive rendering platform.

 • Industry Coverage: HPCwire: "NVIDIA Serves Up Reality, GPU-Style"